harsh-vardhan36/BridgeLabz-Training/README.md

 - Worked on java8-programming-practice
 - Learn about Lambda expressions
 - Implemented concepts like Functional Interface, override, and more...
-- Solved 6 more programs
+- Solved 6 more programs of lambda expressions
+- Created solutions